 “It’s time for government to make the final decision to turn off the failed e-toll scheme, cancel the costly e-toll collection contracts which have almost completed their five-year period and raise the revenue through allocations from Treasury and the fuel levy, which has been the funding mechanism used by government for social infrastructure for many decades.

-OUTA is defending the first group of civil claims brought by Sanral against motorists who refuse to pay.
+The Organisation Undoing Tax Abuse (OUTA) is defending the first group of civil claims brought by SANRAL against motorists who refuse to pay.
 OUTA’s advice to motorists who have refused to pay is here.

 What to do about those SMSes

 Debt collectors must be registered.
 If you feel threatened, go to the Council for Debt Collectors.

 The only way SANRAL can legally collect outstanding e-tolls is by issuing a summons (that means instituting legal proceedings).
 SANRAL cannot collect money by SMS or telephone call.
 The matter only becomes a legal issue when you receive a summons.
 You cannot be blacklisted for failing to pay e-tolls before the matter is heard in court.

 OUTA’s comments on SANRAL’s SMS campaign in February 2016 are here.

 OUTA’s suggestions on what to do if you get a letter of demand are here.